 U. S. Army Air Force Brigadier General Kenneth N. Walker was one of America’s highest ranking officers Missing In Action (MIA) on a combat mission over Rabaul, New Britain on January 5, 1943.
-Afterwards, he earned the Medal of Honor, posthumously.
+Afterward, he earned the Medal of Honor, posthumously.

 “There is a temptation for Americans to forget these MIAs whose deaths seems so long ago.
 How we treat these missing, who cannot speak for themselves, says much about us.
 I hope our decision to honor our commitment to ‘Leave No One Behind’ means we realize the debt we owe our military- past and future.
 These were Americans who gave their lives for their country.
 They deserve to be brought back home.
 They would be surprised it was ever a question that they would be sought.
 They still matter to me and the other surviving family members and friends.
 We still care.”